Canon SX730 vs T5i

 - More heavily discounted: Has been around for much longer (launched in March 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the T5i is the clear winner of the contest (17 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the T5i emerges as the winner of the match-up (17 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon SX730 and the Canon T5i place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.